 This is the question almost everyone asks, and the answer is yes.
 Unambiguously.

 Ghostwriting has been a standard publishing practice for as long as publishing has existed.
-Memoirs, business books, political biographies, celebrity books: a substantial percentage of all of them are written with professional writing assistance.
+Memoirs, business books, political biographies, celebrity books: a large share of them are written with professional help.
 The ideas, expertise, experience, and authority are the author's.
-The craft of rendering those ideas into readable prose is the writer's contribution.
+The skill of turning those ideas into readable prose is the writer's part.

 This isn't deception.
-It's division of labor.
-The cardiologist who writes a book about heart disease isn't being inauthentic because a professional writer shaped the prose.
+It's a division of labor.
+A cardiologist who writes a book about heart disease isn't being fake because a professional writer shaped the prose.
 The expertise that makes the book valuable is entirely the cardiologist's.
-The same is true for the attorney, the financial advisor, the consultant, the functional medicine practitioner.
+The same is true for the attorney, the financial advisor, the consultant, and the functional medicine practitioner.

 What matters to your readers, to your prospects, to the market, is that the expertise is real.
 And it is.